 What can be stipulated about the tribunal in the agreement?

 The parties are free to depart from the abovementioned restrictions in the arbitration agreement (eg, imposing specific qualification requirements).
-This also includes other stipulations – for example, the number of arbitrators and the appointment procedure (except in relation to each party's right seek to the ordinary courts’ help in order to nominate one or more arbitrators when the parties cannot agree).
+This also includes other stipulations – for example, the number of arbitrators and the appointment procedure (except in relation to each party's right to seek the ordinary courts’ help in order to nominate one or more arbitrators when the parties cannot agree).

 Are there any default legal requirements as to the selection of a tribunal - for example, concerning the number of arbitrators or their characteristics?